AcS81/creative-tool/prd.md

 4.3 Other domain views (same pattern)

 Each domain gets:
-	1. Radar/pentagram with ~5 key axes.
+	1. Radar/pentagram with ~5 key independent axes.
+	2. Second chart: 3–4 spectrums (hexagram/diamond) with balanced midpoints; show “unobserved/low-confidence” states and short copy on what each side means.
 	2. Domain archetype card (with example creators).
 	3. Domain explanation (1–2 paragraphs of LLM-generated text).
 	4. Some simple supporting visuals: